Nostalgia-3/JavaSkript/README.md

 # DISCLAMER
-This project is has semi-stopped and commits are slowing down.
-It has **NOT** ended, I am just taking a break.
+~~This project is has semi-stopped and commits are slowing down.
+It has **NOT** ended, I am just taking a break.~~ This project has ended.
+I have lost all of my effor on this project, and althought it was a cool idea, I a lot less skill.
+Hey, maybe I'll make a refactored, new and improved thing.

 # JavaSkript